-CSAT, as defined by the LTE-U Forum, allows the algorithms controlling access to the medium to be proprietary.
+As an example, CSAT allows the algorithms controlling access to the medium to be proprietary.
 This means that any imperfections in the algorithms or any biases toward LTE-U over 802.11 built into the system will be secret and thus unreviewable.
-This approach only increases the current distrust for the level of control that LTE-U systems could assert over 802.11 in terms of access to the unlicensed medium

-Recommendation: Any unlicensed medium sharing algorithms must be public, standardised and agreed by all relevant stakeholders
+This approach only increases the current distrust for the level of control that LTE-U systems could assert over 802.11 in terms of access to the unlicensed medium.
+IEEE 802 believes it is important that LAA medium sharing algorithms avoid a similar problem by being public, standardised and agreed by all relevant stakeholders.Recommendation: Any unlicensed medium sharing algorithms must be public, standardised and agreed by all relevant stakeholders

-IEEE 802 recommends to 3GPP that ensure all LTE-U medium sharing algorithms respond quickly to changing conditions
+IEEE 802 recommends to 3GPP that ensure all LAA medium sharing algorithms respond quickly to changing conditions

-CSAT, as defined by the LTE-U Forum, allows the sharing between LTE-U and 802.11 operations to be relatively static.
-This means that a sharing decision made in the past no longer represents reasonable sharing in the present, causing unfairness and inefficiency.
+As an example, CSATallows the sharing between LTE-U and 802.11 operations to be relatively static.
+This means that a sharing decision made in the past may no longer represent reasonable sharing in the present, causing unfairness and inefficiency.
+IEEE 802 believes it is important that LAA medium sharing algorithms avoid a similar problem by being designed to dynamically respond to the changing needs of all users.

 Recommendation: Any unlicensed medium sharing algorithms must be designed to dynamically respond to the changing needs of all users

-Even when CSAT operates in a non-static mode, it appears that the sharing decisions are made based on an evaluation over a period of 100s ms, using a proprietary mechanism.
-In contrast, 802.11 systems are more reactive to changes in load and contention, adjusting on a packet by packet basis, based on a standardised mechanism.

-Recommendation: Any unlicensed medium sharing algorithms must be designed to respond to load changes within a few packet transmissions

-IEEE 802 recommends to 3GPP that an agreement is reached on the definition of fairness or a mechanism that achieves fairness
+IEEE 802 recommends to 3GPP that an agreement is reached on the definition of fairness

 The LTE-U Forum has proposed a test for the fairness of CSAT.
 One version of the test ensures that when a fully loaded LTE-U link and a fully loaded 802.11 link share the medium that the LTE-U link duty cycle is no more than 50%.
 This proposed test is a positive sign that the LTE-U Forum does intend to share the medium fairly with 802.11 systems.